zeek/zeek-docs/scripts/base/bif/strings.bif.zeek.rst

 #########
 ============================================================================ ==========================================================================================================
 :zeek:id:`clean`: :zeek:type:`function`                                      Replaces non-printable characters in a string with escaped sequences.
-:zeek:id:`count_substr`: :zeek:type:`function`                               Returns the number of time a substring occurs within a string
+:zeek:id:`count_substr`: :zeek:type:`function`                               Returns the number of times a substring occurs within a string
 :zeek:id:`edit`: :zeek:type:`function`                                       Returns an edited version of a string that applies a special
                                                                              "backspace character" (usually ``\x08`` for backspace or ``\x7f`` for DEL).
-:zeek:id:`endswith`: :zeek:type:`function`                                   Returns whether a string ends with a substring.
+:zeek:id:`ends_with`: :zeek:type:`function`                                  Returns whether a string ends with a substring.
 :zeek:id:`escape_string`: :zeek:type:`function`                              Replaces non-printable characters in a string with escaped sequences.
 :zeek:id:`find_all`: :zeek:type:`function`                                   Finds all occurrences of a pattern in a string.
 :zeek:id:`find_all_ordered`: :zeek:type:`function`                           Finds all occurrences of a pattern in a string.